 The Trinity cuts a slightly more relaxed top-end with slightly less upper treble emphasis.
 It has slightly less sparkle and odd-harmonic presence and as a result, instrumental timbre is a little more euphonic in tone compared to the cleaner, airier sound of the tia Trió™ timbre.

 Its low-end is warmer sounding than the tia Trió™ but has less sub-bass presence, something I would not be surprised about given the slightly smaller 8mm dynamic driver.
 It is punchy and impactful but not quite as powerful sounding as the tia Trió™ low-end.

 Sadly, we do not have a Fourté here to give you a bit more context on just how good the tia Trio™ is compared to their flagship.
-However, this is an impressive “hi-fidelity’ offering which does not shy away from throwing out a hefty and fun sounding bass line when needed.
+However, this is an impressive “hi-fidelity offering that does not shy away from throwing out a hefty and fun-sounding bass line when needed.

 64 Audio tia Trió™ Specifications